The online film subscriptions for the

-As film critic, Charles Tesson wrote several important books on cinema and he is a senior lecturer in Film History and Aesthetics at La Sorbonne Nouvelle (paris III).
+As film critic, Charles Tesson wrote several important books on cinema and he is a senior lecturer in Film History and Aesthetics at La Sorbonne Nouvelle (Paris III).
 He has wrote for many years for Les Cahiers du Cinéma, where he was the editor-in-chief from 1998 to 2003.
 He entered the Selection Committee of La Semaine de la Critique for the 49th and 50th editions, before becoming its Artistic Director in April 2011.
-He is also the President of the Aide aux Cinéma du Monde commission (CNC, French Institute) from 2016.
+Since 2016, He is also the President of the Aide aux Cinéma du Monde commission (CNC, French Institute).

 F. Clémentine Dramani-Issifou is an independent film curator, researcher and critic.
 Between 2010 and 2017, she launched and ran the New Film Documentaries Festival (Paris, Porto Novo, Lome, Phnom Penh).
 Since 2016 she has been taking part in curating residences and initiating projetcs around research, film programming and contemporary art.
 She recently published critical essays such as Mille Soleils de Mati Diop, une esthétique de l’interstice, in Dix films d’Afrique (published by L’Harmattan, 2019), Musique et cinéma, in Africa in Music published by Duta, 2018) and joined the team of Frenchmania magazine.

 Photo © Elise Ortiou Campion